 - Joshua Farragher, PhD Candidate

 Josh graduated with a Bachelor of Physiotherapy at Monash University in 2012.
 Since then he has completed a Graduate Certificate and Master’s in Musculoskeletal Physiotherapy and practices at a private clinic in Melbourne.
 Currently, Josh is completing his PhD investigating the retraining of lumbar extensor muscle force control and lifting biomechanics in people with chronic low back pain.
 When he’s not working, Josh enjoys basketball, football as well as outdoor adventuring.

 - Belinda Lawford, PhD Candidate

 Belinda is currently pursuing a PhD at CHESM, investigating telephone-delivered care for people with knee osteoarthritis.
 She completed her Bachelor of Medical Science at the Australian National University in Canberra, and her honours year at the University of South Australia in Adelaide.
 Outside of uni, Belinda likes to run or ride her bike.

-- Nicolas Newcomb, PhD Candidate
+- My-Linh Luong, PhD Candidate

 - Philippa Nicolson, PhD Candidate